Xilmi/Rotp-Fusion/README.md

 ## What's New

 2023.05.28 (BR)
+- Player initial race will be randomized (as it was on vanilla Rotp)
+  - If the race was a custom race, id wont'be randomized.
+  - If you always want to play with the same race: Standard races can be selected in custom race menu.
+  - "R" in Race setup panel will randomize your race.

+2023.05.28 (BR)
 - Cleaned Governor from obsolete methods.
 - All Governor off will now also disable:
   - Transport from ungoverned colony.